FREE Case Review (866) 588-0600

 What is a Spinal Cord Stimulator?

-According to Johns Hopkins Medicine research, spinal cord stimulators are composed of thin wires called electrodes and a small battery pack resembling a pacemaker, known as the generator [1].
+According to Johns Hopkins Medicine research, spinal cord stimulators are composed of thin wires called electrodes and a small battery pack resembling a pacemaker called the generator [1].

-These electrodes are carefully positioned between the spinal cord and the vertebrae within the epidural space, while the generator is typically implanted under the skin, often near the buttocks or abdomen.
+These electrodes are carefully positioned between the spinal cord and the vertebrae within the epidural space.
+At the same time, the generator is typically implanted under the skin, often near the buttocks or abdomen.

 This setup allows patients to administer electrical impulses using a remote control when they experience pain.
 Notably, both the remote control and its antenna remain external to the body.